 Executive Director shall be conclusive evidence of such determination.

-2.02.
-The President and the Executive Director are hereby authorized to execute and deliver to the Developer any and all documents deemed necessary to carry out the intentions of this resolution, the Development Agreement, the Construction Addendum, and the Collateral Assignment.
-Section 3.
-Effective Date.
-3.01.
-This resolution shall be effective upon the establishment of the TIF District and the execution in full of the Development Agreement, the Construction Addendum, and the Collateral Assignment. e Board of Commissioners of the Economic Development Authority in and for the onka, Minnesota on March 18, 2019.
-Brad Wiersum , President ATTEST: Becky Koosma an, Acting Secretary Action on this s resolution: Motion for ado Seconded by: Voted in favor Voted against: Abstained: Absent: Resolution add of: of Commission y that the foregoing is a true and correct copy of a resolution adopted by the Board ners of the Economic Development Authority in and for the City of Minnetonka, a duly authorized meeting held on March 18, 2019.
+- 2.02.
+The President and the Executive Director are hereby authorized to execute and deliver to the Developer any and all documents deemed necessary to carry out the intentions of this resolution, the Development Agreement, the Construction Addendum, and the Collateral Assignment. - Section 3.
+Effective Date. - 3.01.
+This resolution shall be effective upon the establishment of the TIF District and the execution in full of the Development Agreement, the Construction Addendum, and the Collateral Assignment.

+Adopted by the Board of Commissioners of the Economic Development Authority in and for the City of Minnetonka, Minnesota on March 18, 2019.

+Motion for adoption: Seconded by: Voted in favor of: Voted against: Abstained: Absent: Resolution adopted.

+I hereby certify that the foregoing is a true and correct copy of a resolution adopted by the Board of Commissioners of the Economic Development Authority in and for the City of Minnetonka, Minnesota, at a duly authorized meeting held on March 18, 2019.